RyNo-Design/zmk-config-MicroGaming/zephyr/doc/connectivity/bluetooth/api/mesh/models.rst

 Foundation models
 *****************

-The Bluetooth mesh specification defines foundation models that can be used by network administrators to configure and diagnose mesh nodes.
+The Bluetooth Mesh specification defines foundation models that can be used by network administrators to configure and diagnose mesh nodes.

 .. toctree::
    :maxdepth: 1

+   brg_cfg_cli
+   brg_cfg_srv
    cfg_cli
    cfg_srv
    health_cli